VirtusLab/pandas-stubs/README.md

 # Announcement - pandas_stubs is moving!

-**Starting from July 2022 `pandas_stubs` package will no longer be sourced from here but instead from a repository owner by the core pandas team:** https://github.com/pandas-dev/pandas-stubs
+**Starting from July 2022 `pandas_stubs` package will no longer be sourced from here but instead from a repository owned and maintained by the core pandas team:** https://github.com/pandas-dev/pandas-stubs

-This is result of an strategic effort lead by the core pandas team to integrate [Microsoft type stub repository](https://github.com/microsoft/python-type-stubs) together with the [current pandas_stubs repository](https://github.com/VirtusLab/pandas-stubs).
+This is result of a strategic effort lead by the core pandas team to integrate [Microsoft type stub repository](https://github.com/microsoft/python-type-stubs) together with the [current pandas_stubs repository](https://github.com/VirtusLab/pandas-stubs).

 All future development will take place in the new repository and both the PyPI and CondaForge distributions will be sourced from there.